ryanmimrie/ryanmimrie.github.io/consultancy.md

 #### Bespoke Coding Solutions

 <div style="font-size: 0.9em;">Some projects require novel or unique solutions to data collection, wrangling, and analysis.
 With over a decade of experience coding in Python, R, Bash, and Javascript, I am happy to provide bespoke coding solutions to any projects that require them.
 This includes the development of web apps and GUIs that can be easily interacted with by non-coders.
-Some examples of past projects are:
+Some examples of past projects are:<br><br>
 <ul>
     <li>A Python image processing pipeline to isolate and quantify endosomes in 3D from confocal microscopy images.</li>
     <li>A custom Bash script to demultiplex Oxford Nanopore reads prepared with Illumina sequencing barcodes.</li>